Rajiv2806/Hello-World/README.md

 # Hello-World

-Learning how to use my GitHub
+Learning how to use GitHub.

 Source: https://guides.github.com/activities/hello-world/

 My name is Rajiv.

-I am an Aspiring to be a Data Scientist.
+Data Scientist.

+This is my Github account.